Skip to content

 The agent receives an xprompt (#commit, #propose, or #pr) which sets the SASE_COMMIT_METHOD environment variable and injects an instruction telling the agent not to create commits directly.

-If SASE_BEAD_ID is set, the stop hook first asks the agent to decide whether the uncommitted changes were made in the current session.
+If SASE_BEAD_ID is set, the finalizer first asks the agent to decide whether the uncommitted changes were made in the current session.
 For changes the agent did make, it instructs the agent to close and verify the bead before invoking the commit skill.
 This keeps bead lifecycle state ahead of the commit/proposal/PR dispatch while avoiding accidental closure for unrelated dirty work.

 CLI Arguments